 - Use a range of IT software packages and online resources

 The practical workshops, online discussions and written submission will cover the following areas:

 - Visual acuity, contrast sensitivity and visual fields in low vision

 - Spectacle mounted high addition low vision aids

 - Optical low vision aids and their use

 - Referral to other agencies and professionals

 How the module will be assessed

-Practical assessment (50%): Students will be assessed carrying out a full low vision assessment on a volunteer low vision patient.
+Practical assessment (50%): You will be assessed carrying out a full low vision assessment on a volunteer low vision patient.

-Written coursework (50%): Students will be required to create a ‘directory’ of low vision services provided in their area.
-The pass mark for each component is 50%.
-Students must pass the module overall, and also pass each individual component.
+Written coursework (50%): You will be required to create a ‘directory’ of low vision services provided in your area.